Couthie Shawl – free pattern and tutorial

 Then all you have to do is position your shawl in the shape that you want it to dry.
 It’s surprising how big it is when it’s all stretched out!
 I really like this bit.
 It’s a kind of magic to see it become what you imagine in your mind’s eye, and after the magic we’ve already created with our pointy sticks and yarn, there’s a seriously big dollop of the feel good factor in there!

 Use your pins and threads (or blocking wires) to gently adjust the shawl, pulling the edges carefully so that the drop stitches are stretched to their full extent.
 Blocking is ideal for lace projects that you want to show off to their best advantage, and some people are far more ruthless in how far they stretch their knitting than I ever am – at the end of the day, it’s your shawl so you can choose how far you want it to stretch.
 And don’t forget that if you wash it, you’ll need to block it again as it dries because the blocking only holds until the shawl gets wet again.

 That’s pretty much all there is to it.
 Once your shawl is dry you can remove the pins and threads (or wires) and then artfully wrap yourself up in knitted cosiness.

 If you want to add more skeins to make a bigger shawl, there’s no reason why you can’t do that.
 This is a wonderful project for mindful (or mindless!) knitting and knits up quickly enough to make last-minute presents (as long as you don’t need it within an hour!).

-This shawl pattern is free and will always remain so, but if you have enjoyed using it and would like to make a donation towards future projects, it will be gratefully received!
+This shawl pattern is free and will always remain so, but if you have enjoyed using it and would like to buy me a brew, it will be much appreciated!
 You can find the donation button on the sidebar on the left hand side.
 Thank you! xx